ZakroGaming/ZakroGaming/README.md

 # 💫 About Me:
-I´m currently learning web application development
+Hi,
+I'm a 22-year-old guy who loves programming.
+I've worked on setting up and coding servers for Minecraft and FiveM.
+I'm currently studying web application development.

 ## 🌐 Socials: